kerlyn-ong/coe-prices/README.md

 ### Dashboard
 [Tableau Link - COE Prices Dashboard](https://public.tableau.com/app/profile/kerlyn.ong/viz/COE_Prices/COEPricesDashboard)

-The dashboard - filter by Category, tells the audience to wait until an opportunity rises to buy mainly due to:
+The dashboard - filtered by Category, tells the audience to wait until an opportunity rises to buy mainly due to:
 * Volatility Chart: Premium being higher than current Prevailing Quota Price

 Other visuals are meant to be supporting and help drive buyers decisions